 \subsection{Acknowledgements}

 We are most grateful to Alexander Smith for explaining his work to us on several occasions.
+We are also deeply indebted to Adam Morgan for pointing out to us that $\gamma = 1/2$.
 Peter Stevenhagen kindly explained his proof of R\'edei reciprocity to us, which inspired us to prove a more general version of the R\'edei reciprocity law.
 We thank Vladimir Mitankin for showing us a useful reference and we thank Stephanie Chan and Djordjo Milovic for our many insightful conversations about negative Pell.
 Both authors are grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.